U.S. demands Syria ceasefire, slaps sanctions on Turkey over incursion

 Republican and Democratic leaders of the U.S. Congress have announced plans to impose their own sanctions.
 Turkey’s trade with the United States is a fraction of its trade with Europe.

-Additional reporting by Lisa Lambert, Eric Beech, Humeyra Pamuk, Idrees Ali and Phil Stewart in Washington; Writing by Phil Stewart and Peter Graff; Editing by Mark Heinrich and Sonya Hepinstall
+Reporting by Steve Holland in Washington, Ellen Francis in Beirut and Tuvan Gumrukcu in Ankara; Additional reporting by Lisa Lambert, Eric Beech, Humeyra Pamuk, Idrees Ali and Phil Stewart in Washington; Writing by Peter Graff and Phil Stewart; Editing by Sonya Hepinstall and Peter Cooney